Cetis/intelligent-campus/udd/README.md

 # Intelligent Campus UDD Extension

 This is the data model for the Intelligent Campus UDD Extension.
 This is a set of classes that extends the UDD for Learning Analytics to include concepts related to the Intelligent Campus.
+A diagram of the data model is [here](https://github.com/Cetis/intelligent-campus/blob/master/udd/Intelligent%20Campus%20UDD%20Extension.png).

 Specifically, the classes enable different kinds of sensor events to be related to stable entities relating to sites, rooms and bookings.